Tom1y/Tom1y/README.md

 - 👋 Hi, I’m @Tom1y.
 I'm a self-taught
-- 👀 I’m interested in front-end web development and ui design
+- 👀 I’m interested in front-end web development
-- 🌱 I’m currently learning: HTML, CSS and javascript
+- 🌱 I’m currently learning: HTML, CSS, javascript and react
 - 📫 How to reach me ...

 <!---